- Community Development

 - Housing Programs

 - Housing Revolving Loan Fund Programs (RLF)

 Loans are provided to very low, low and moderate-income level homeowners in amounts ranging, on average, from $3,000 to $38,000 per unit secured by a mortgage.
 Eligible properties for this program are any single-family dwelling units that have substandard conditions and are in need of rehabilitation, providing:

-- The property has an after-rehabilitation appraised value at or below the current HOME Homeownership Value Limits of $152,000 as of April 1, 2018 (subject to change; verify with the Housing Specialist).
+- The property has an after-rehabilitation appraised value at or below the current HOME Homeownership Value Limits of $152,000 as of April 1, 2018 (subject to change; verify with the Housing Program Administrator).

 - The property is located within the corporation limits of the City of Bowling Green.

 - The property owner is at or below 80% of the Wood County median income and has clear title to the property.

 This program provides assistance to very low, low and moderate-income households that lack sufficient funds to purchase or purchase/rehabilitate a property in need of repair.
 Loan amounts range, on average, from $1,000 to $40,000.
 The City will calculate the amount of assistance allowed based on the following:

 - The total down payment required to reduce the housing cost to an amount at or near 30% of the homeowner's gross monthly income.